-When you are in Lexington, you'll notice that it is more blue-collar than most other communities in America.
-37.99% of Lexington’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Lexington is a city of service providers, production and manufacturing workers, and sales and office workers.
-There are especially a lot of people living in Lexington who work in food service (11.79%), maintenance occupations (8.63%), and sales jobs (8.37%).
+Lexington is a blue-collar town, with 37.98% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Lexington is a city of service providers, sales and office workers, and production and manufacturing workers.
+There are especially a lot of people living in Lexington who work in office and administrative support (10.37%), food service (10.06%), and sales jobs (7.80%).

-The per capita income in Lexington in 2010 was $15,497, which is low income relative to North Carolina and the nation.
-This equates to an annual income of $61,988 for a family of four.
+The per capita income in Lexington in 2010 was $15,579, which is low income relative to North Carolina and the nation.
+This equates to an annual income of $62,316 for a family of four.
 Lexington also has one of the higher rates of people living in poverty in the nation, with 31.00% of its population below the federal poverty line.

 The most common language spoken in Lexington is English.
-Other important languages spoken here include Spanish and Mon-Khmer (Cambodian).
+Other important languages spoken here include Spanish and Italian.